top of page

 My forthcoming book project The Invisible Handshake: Discovering Corruption in the Early Modern State (under contract with Oxford University Press) follows the career of an early seventeenth century corruption hunter, Sir Stephen Proctor (1562-1619) and the conspiracy that eventually destroyed him.

 A story of corruption and conspiracy, ambition and violence, the book reveals the limits of reform in the early modern state, and the growing influence of anxieties about corruption.
-This timely study examines the corrosive effect of charges of corruption on political compromise and stability.
+This timely study examines the corrosive effect of charges of corruption on political polarization and stability.

 The Early Modern Smugglers' World